Marginal Corneal Ulcers

 There are two parts to the treatment:

-Treatment is usually given steroid drops to put in yje eye.
+Treatment is usually given steroid drops to put in the eye.
 These stop the eye's immune system overreacting and so allows the ulcer to heal.
-The steroid drops, such as Predsol or Predsol-N, generally have no side effects for the short time they are needed (1-3 weeks).
+The steroid drops, such as prednisolone or dexamethasone, generally have no side effects for the short time they are needed (1-3 weeks).

 The ulcer usually gets a little better in a day, and completely better in a week.
-Sometimes an antibiotic drop is needed such as the 'N' part of Predsol-N or chloramphenicol to stop a more serious infection of the cornea.
+Sometimes an antibiotic drop is needed such as chloramphenicol to stop a more serious infection of the cornea.

 A typical attack will last a week without treatment, sometimes getting better without drops.
-With drops (Predsol N or equivalent) your eye will feel a lot better the next day, nearly recovered in 3-4 days, and nearly back to normal after a week.
+With drops the drops above your eye will feel a lot better the next day, nearly recovered in 3-4 days, and nearly back to normal after a week.

 Bacteria in the glands of the eyelids help to cause these ulcers.
 Some people develop marginal ulcers quite frequently, perhaps every few months.